 To determine the best translation of the word 'was' we can look at a few other verses in the Bible where the word hayah is used and see what it tells us.
-A good example of the use of the word hayah in a parallel verse is in Genesis 4:2.
+A good example of the use of the word hayah in a parallel verse is in the second verse of Genesis 4.

-"And she (Eve) again bare his brother Abel.
-And Abel was (hayah) a keeper of sheep . . . " (Genesis 4:2)
+"And she (Eve) again bare (gave birth to) his brother Abel.
+And Abel was (hayah) a keeper of sheep . . . "

 Now, compare the above verse with Genesis 1:2.